<< Yesterday

 2012

 The Rangers retire uniform #7 to honor Ivan Rodriguez, considered one of the best catchers in the game, who spent his prime years with the club from 1991-2002.
-The 1999 American League MVP, that teammates called Pudge, appeared in ten All-Star games representing Texas and won 10 of his 13 Gold Gloves and six of his seven Silver Slugger Awards wearing the Rangers cap.
+The 1999 American League MVP, known as Pudge by his teammates, appeared in ten All-Star games representing Texas, winning 10 of his 13 Gold Gloves and six of his seven Silver Slugger Awards wearing the Rangers cap.

 2013 Charlie Manuel, the winningest pilot in 130 years of Phillies baseball, became the 58th manager in baseball history to win 1,000 games.
 During his 12-year managerial career, the 69-year-old skipper, who Ryne Sandberg will replace in six days, has compiled 780 wins with Philadelphia and had another 220 with the Indians to reach the plateau.